-In closing, we are grateful that the NYC Department of Homeless Services has agreed with the City Council to propose these rule changes and we support this very valuable first step in protecting the safety and well-being of homeless New Yorkers.
+In closing, we are grateful that the NYC Department of Homeless Services has agreed to implement these rule changes and we support this step in protecting the safety and well-being of homeless New Yorkers.

 Thank you for the opportunity to present this testimony.